Video and Sound Production : Project 2

 Sound: A gentle, slightly melancholic musical note.

 2. SHOT 4 (MS, W holds E's face and looks into her eyes): This is the most intimate moment in the storyboard.
-Hold on this for a beat.

 Dialogue: Fade in W's line: "You were incredible." (from Shot 4) as a voiceover.
 This makes the connection feel significant.